-FAS 32 "Ijarah" supersedes the earlier FAS 8 "Ijarah and Ijarah Muntahia Bittamleek" and is effective from the financial periods beginning on or after 1 January 2021.
+AAOIFI has issued FAS 32 in 2019.
+FAS 32 improves upon and supersedes FAS 8 - Ijarah and Ijarah Muntahia Bittamleek originally issued in 1997.
 This standard aims at setting out principles for the classification, recognition, measurement, presentation and disclosure of Ijarah type transactions including their different forms entered into by an institution, in both the capacities of lessor and lessee.